Chorusio/kube-chorus-router/README.md

 # kube-router

-kube-router is a micro service provided by Chorus that creates network between the Kubernetes cluster nodes and no kubernetes aware devices like F5, Citrix ADC etc.
+kube-router is a micro service provided by Chorus that creates network between the Kubernetes cluster nodes and non kubernetes aware devices like F5, Citrix ADC etc.

->**Note:**
->kube-router k8s node controller currently works only with flannel as the Container Network Interface (CNI).
-The scope of Citrix node controller can be extended to other CNI.

 ## Contents